sn-edit/sn-edit.com/README.md

 The code is for now not Open Source but this might change in the future.
 The app runs with zero dependency.
 All you need to do is download the latest release, setup the config file according to your custom instance and run the app.

+# How does this work anyway?

+The flow is right now very simplistic.
+The app syncs the business rules and script includes froom the instance to two folders.
+All of the files are named based on this pattern `SysName_SysId.js`.
+It is important to keep the original name.
+After downloading all the scripts, we set a watcher on these two folders to listen for fs (filesystem) events and if something is saved or written to, then we upload these to the instance.
+Right now the app does not chevck for conflicts or newer versions on the instance, it just simply uploads the changes regardless of the newer versions, but here is where I need yuo, the potential user, so we can think of a simple and straightforward way on how to do these collision checks and improve the experience.
+If you delete on or more scripts from your disk, those will be reacquired on the next run.

 # Downloads
 Here you will always find a link to the latest version of the app which you can download and run.
 All previous releases can be found on the [releases](https://github.com/0x111/sn-edit.com/releases) page.